 Get to understand cultural aspects of the new market – its trends, what its consumers value and how they make purchasing decisions.
 Market Finder can help you pinpoint new markets, overcome language and location barriers, and give an insight into the legal and regulatory requirements.

-If you’re purely online, remember too, that a touchless sales model may thrive in some markets more than others.
-Accept it can be dangerous to make assumptions.
+If you’re a purely online business, remember too, that an intangible sales model may thrive in some markets more than others.
+Understand that it can be dangerous to make assumptions.
 For example, while Japan may be perceived as the home of all things digital, it’s actually a country in which personal relationships have a high cultural value, and selling through local partners may be a quicker route to success.

 Build on your brand as you expand

-Once you’ve found a market that’s a good fit, review every aspect of your brand, logo, strapline and product names, for wording, symbols or colours that could be misunderstood or cause offence.
-Localise any assets to become culturally appropriate.
-Could the branding strategies you used to capture your initial audience be scaled to work in your new market?
+Once you’ve found a market that’s a good fit, review every aspect of your brand, logo, strapline and product names for wording, symbols or colors that could be misunderstood or cause offence.
+Localize any assets to become culturally appropriate.
+Could the branding strategies that you used to capture your initial audience be scaled to work in your new market?

-Finally, if dealing with third parties – agencies, distributors, franchisees, wholesalers – they, too, need to understand your brand and how this drives how you want your product, quality control, and customer service to be delivered.
+Finally, if dealing with third parties – agencies, distributors, franchisees, wholesalers – they, too, need to understand your brand and how this drives.
+They also need to have clarity on how you want your product, quality control and customer service to be delivered.